TheNoeTrevino/no-go.nvim/README.md

 2. The left side of the expression must be the identifier `err`, or whatever identifiers you have configured
 3. The consequence block must contain a `return` statement

-When all conditions are met, the plugin:
+When all conditions are met, the plugin will then:
 - Adds virtual text at the end of the `if` line
-- Hides the lines containing the error handling block
+- Hides the lines containing the error handling block (not fold)
 - Highlights the virtual text with the `NoGoZone` highlight group

 This approach ensures only standard Go error handling patterns are collapsed, avoiding false positives.